slackhq/foundry/docs/dsl.md

 requires).
 There are a few other controls that `StandardProjectConfigurations` use to control or patch Robolectric's behavior.

+### Android Test

+By default, SGP disables androidTests in projects.
+These can be enabled via the `androidTest()` feature, which will enable the relevant controls in the Android plugin.
+This can also accept specified variants to enable/disable.

+This is important for opting in tests to [AndroidTest APK Aggregation](/utilities/#androidtest-apk-aggregation).

 ## Android Application Features

 ### Permission AllowList